 Taking a test drive

-Once you’ve worked out what type of car you want and have looked at the available options, it’s very important that you take a few different cars out for a test drive.
-A test drive is the only way to find out properly whether a car is right for you and your dealer will be more than happy to arrange this.
+Once you’ve worked out what type of car you want and have looked at the available options, we would recommend that you take a few different cars out for a test drive.
 Even if you are not going to be driving yourself, you need to make sure the car is comfortable and suits your needs.

 Important things to consider